 Leaving 700,000 mostly Black and Brown residents without a vote in Congress is racism.
-We must change the rules in the Senate to realize a democracy that represents Black and Brown people, not one intentionally designed to leave people of color out.
+We must prioritize D.C. statehood and change the rules in the Senate to realize a democracy that represents Black and Brown people, not one intentionally designed to leave people of color out.

-The Senate does not represent the diversity of our country and holds back popular legislation.
-Throughout American history, there have only been 11 Black senators and the filibuster has blocked civil rights legislation for decades.
-Today, just 16 percent of the total U.S. population gets half the representation in the U.S. Senate.
+The Senate does not represent the diversity of our country – throughout all of American history, there have only been 11 Black senators – and the filibuster enables a minority of senators to block progress on popular legislation.
+On top of that, Senate representation is already skewed, with disproportionate power resting in the hands of senators representing states with predominantly white populations.
 D.C. statehood won’t fix everything, but it’s a crucial step toward mending our broken Senate.

-Without a voting seat at the congressional table to negotiate coronavirus relief packages, D.C.’s residents were shorted millions in life-saving aid from the federal government.
-Instead of grouping D.C. with other states in the first COVID relief package, it was categorized as a U.S. territory in the CARES Act and received less than half of the minimum $1.25 billion that other states received, including states like Wyoming and Vermont with smaller populations.
+Without a voting representative in Congress to negotiate coronavirus relief packages, D.C.’s residents were shorted millions in life-saving aid from the federal government.
+Instead of grouping D.C. with other states in the COVID relief package passed in March 2020, the District was categorized as a U.S. territory in the CARES Act and received less than half of the minimum $1.25 billion that other states received, including states like Wyoming and Vermont, which have smaller populations.
+For a year, D.C. missed out on $750 million that could have helped our residents survive this pandemic.
 Unless D.C. statehood is achieved, the District of Columbia will continue to miss out on critical funding opportunities that have served as a lifeline for state and local governments during this pandemic.

-For the first time in the history of this country, a chamber of Congress has approved D.C. statehood and now, with a new Democratic majority, our senators have the power to make the 51st state a reality with 51 votes.
-The new Democratic majority must demonstrate courage in the face of McConnell’s dangerous inaction and obstruction to help change the broken rules of our democracy.
+Now, with a Democratic majority and White House, our senators have the power to make the 51st state a reality with 51 votes.
+The new Democratic majority must demonstrate leadership in making statehood a priority and demonstrate courage in the face of Senate Minority Leader Mitch McConnell’s dangerous obstruction to help change the broken rules of our democracy.

-We are committed to doing what it takes to pass D.C. statehood in the Senate, and that starts with eliminating the filibuster.
-The simple rules change is already popular — Joe Biden and 17 other former presidential candidates have endorsed this as a real pathway to D.C. statehood.
-And the rules have been changed before – just three years ago, Trump changed them to confirm a Supreme Court justice to the bench.
-There’s no longer an excuse to simply support statehood behind closed doors and not take action.
+We are committed to doing what it takes to pass D.C. statehood in the Senate, and that starts with bypassing the filibuster.
+The simple rules change is already popular — President Joe Biden has recognized that our democracy “is having a hard time functioning” because of the filibuster and endorsed this as a real pathway to D.C. statehood.
+And the rules have been changed before – just four years ago, McConnell changed them to confirm three Supreme Court justices to lifetime appointments on the bench.
+There’s no longer an excuse for senators to simply pay lip service to supporting statehood for D.C. and not take action.

 Together, we are committed to fighting for a democracy that represents all people.